bernie-skipole/indipydriver/docs/source/usage/example1.rst

 In summary.
 You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor.

-You would typically create your own child class of IPyDriver, overiding methods:
+You would typically create your own child class of IPyDriver, overriding methods:

 async def clientevent(self, event) - to handle incoming calls from the client.